Faizan59khan/Compiler-Construction-Project/README.md

 # Compiler-Construction-Project
-#This compiler follows java structure and every phase has different input file to check outputs properly.
+#This compiler follows java structure and every phase has different input file to validate outputs properly.